Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The double singular limit: geometry and singular cycles

 In what is to come, we will restrict our attention to the case that is illustrated in panel (c) of \figref{m2bif}: \begin{asu} In the following, we assume that $\alpha>0$ and $\beta<0$ in Equation~\eqref{normal}. \asulab{albeta} \end{asu} \asuref{albeta} is made for three reasons.
 First, it is consistent with the Koper model, Equation~\eqref{koper1}, after transformation to the prototypical Equation~\eqref{normal}.
 (In particular, it follows that the scenarios illustrated in panels (b) and (e) of \figref{m2bif} cannot be realised in \eqref{koper1}.)
-Second, remote singularities can only be present when $\alpha\beta<0$.
-Third, given \asuref{albeta}, the outer branches of $ \mathcal{M}_2$ are attracting, while the middle branch is repelling, which allows for the construction of closed singular periodic orbits (``cycles"), as will become apparent in the following subsection.
+Second, given $\beta\neq 0$, remote singularities can only be present when $\alpha\beta<0$.
+Third, given \asuref{albeta}, the outer branches $ \mc{Z}^\mp\cap\mathcal{S}^{a\mp}$ of $\mc{Z}$ are attracting, while the middle branch is repelling, which allows for the construction of closed singular periodic orbits (``cycles") which will serve as templates for the corresponding MMO trajectories, as will become apparent in the following subsection.
+In particular, since $\mc{Z}^0$ is entirely contained in $\mc{S}^r$, we will write in the following.